 Once you have assembled, checked everything and addressed any potential issues you can start to prepare the timber.

-- Next apply your wood grain filler if required, again we wont cover this in any great detail but this article will explain the process in more depth.
+- Next, apply your wood grain filler if required, again we won’t cover this in any great detail but this article will explain the process in more depth.
 Just be sure to apply thickly over the face of the guitar and then work in with a scraper or my preference is a damp rag to really work into the grain.
 Work first with the grain and then against it.
-Once dried scrape back with your scraper and then wipe of with a semi-damp rag.
-Some timbers such as mahogany are quite tightly grained so may be able to skip this step.
+Once dried scrape back with your scraper and then wipe off with a semi-damp rag.
+Some timbers such as basswood are quite tightly grained so may be able to skip this step.